sierisimo/publications/TDDWithURMAndKotlin/part2_increment.md

 We store the value of `registry.getValueAtPosition(position)` and then call the contract `checkNotNull` (I'll write about contracts soon, I promise!)

 But testing with a single `1` is boring… Let's write something that operates over different values.
-To test dinamycally we will need to check a parameter, then call `increment` and get an expected value.
-We can simply call `assertEquals(parameter + 1, registry.getValueAtPosition(parameter))` but somehow it feels like cheating…
+To test dynamically we would need to check a parameter, then call `increment` and get an expected value.
+We could simply call `assertEquals(parameter + 1, registry.getValueAtPosition(parameter))` but this somehow feels like cheating…

 Using _parameterized tests_ from JUnit 5 we can create a single test that will cover different cases in a single method, and we will use `@CsvSource` to pass different parameters. `@CsvSource` takes a group of comma-separated-strings for every set of parameters and our method will ask for this parameters in the appropiate types: